 - Riding your bike is a great way to get to the GO Bus at Union Station.
 Bicycle parking is located on Level P1 and on the street level on Bay Street.

-- The new terminal will provide more indoor, climate-controlled waiting space.
+- The new terminal provides more indoor, climate-controlled waiting space.

 - A new indoor pedestrian bridge over Bay Street connects the terminal directly to Scotiabank Arena as well as the PATH and Union Station.
 This makes it easier for Union Station customers to transfer between buses and trains by providing direct access between the new terminal and GO Transit's York Concourse, UP Express, the TTC subway, and VIA Rail, all indoors.